hannutt/traffichelp/README.md

 The user can search for passenger information by station.
 The station is selected from the HTML select component.
 Each selection has a value attribute containing the station abbreviation, which is stored in a state variable and sent to the JavaScript function performing the search using the onChange event handler when the user has selected the desired station.

-Example image where the user has selected Helsinki Station and retrieved active passenger information.
-Passenger information is displayed in an li element, where every other row uses the CSS color code #f2f2f2 and the  line-height is 1.8.
+Example image where the user has selected Oulu Station and retrieved active passenger information.

 ![alt text](src/images/passengerInfo.png)